jkingportfolio/CI_PP2_Connect4/README.md

 ### Images

 All images used in this website were created by myself.
-The icons for Github and Linkedin were taken from FontAwesome.
+The icons for Github and LinkedIn were taken from FontAwesome.

 ### Code

- Code from external sources were used as a basis and built ontop of in this project, they are credited below:
+ Code from external sources were used as a basis and built on top of in this project, they are credited below:

  - How to check if a cell is occupied and has produced a winning combination by [Ania Kubow](https://github.com/kubowania/connect-four)
  - CSS Animation help from [Animista](https://animista.net/)